KallistiOS/KallistiOS/utils/dc-chain/README.md

 The **dc-chain** `Makefile` is ready to build everything you need to compile **KallistiOS** and then develop for the **Sega Dreamcast** system.

-## Usage ##

-Before you start, please browse the `./doc` directory to check if they are full instructions for building the whole toolchain for your environment.

-Below you will find some generic instructions:

-1. Change the variables in the `User Configuration` section of the `Makefile` to match your environment.
-They can be overridden at the command line as well.
-Please note, a lot of conditional instructions have been added, so it should work most of the time just out-of-the-box for your environment.

-2. Then execute the following for preparing the sources:

-	./download.sh
-	./unpack.sh

-3. Finally, input (for **BSD**, please use `gmake` instead):

-	make

-Depending of your environment, this can take a bunch of hours.
-So please be patient!

-Also note, if anything goes wrong, check the output in `logs/`.

-For the `sh-elf` toolchain, if you want to use the **GNU Debugger** (`gdb`), you can make it by entering:

-	make gdb

-This will install `gdb` in the `sh-elf` toolchain (`gdb` is used with `dcload/dc-tool` programs, which are part of **KallistiOS** too).

-After the toolchain compilation, you can cleanup everything by entering:

-	./cleanup.sh

-This will save a lot of space.

 ## About toolchain components versions ##